The Notgrove Trust

 Recent Grant Examples

-• Ruskin Mill Trust, Nailsworth: Partial funding to build a new barn for goat dairy supporting 100+ students aged 16-25 with complex behavioral and learning difficulties
+- Ruskin Mill Trust, Nailsworth: Support for students with complex behavioural and learning difficulties

 What They Don't Fund